naasking/async.h/README.md

 1. Due to compile-time bug, MSVC requires changing:
     `Project Properties > Configuration Properties > C/C++ > General > Debug Information Format`
    From "Program Database for Edit And Continue" to "Program Database".
-2. As with protothreads, you have to be very careful with switch statements within an async subroutine.
-Generally best to avoid them.
+2. As with protothreads, you have to be careful with switch statements within an async subroutine.
+Stick to this simple rule and you'll never have trouble: place every switch in its own function.
+This is generally a good practice anyway.
 3. As with protothreads, you can't make blocking system calls and preserve the async semantics.
 These must be changed into non-blocking calls that test a condition.